Azure/Communication/releasenotes/acs-javascript-calling-library-release-notes.md

    * Will result into broken orientation on the receiver's end.
 Mitigation: Switch device orientation to horizontal.
    * Going to background will refresh your call.
 Mitigation: Stop video before going to background.

 **This is a known regression introduced by Apple on iOS 15.1 release.
-Detailed info [here](https://github.com/Azure/Communication/issues/413) and [here](https://docs.microsoft.com/en-us/azure/communication-services/concepts/known-issues#ios-with-safari-crashes-and-refreshes-the-page-if-a-user-tries-to-send-video-in-a-call).**
+More information can be found [here](https://github.com/Azure/Communication/issues/413) and [here](https://docs.microsoft.com/en-us/azure/communication-services/concepts/known-issues#ios-with-safari-crashes-and-refreshes-the-page-if-a-user-tries-to-send-video-in-a-call).**

 ## v1.2.3-beta.1 (2021-10-20)